Capital One Smart Rewards Mastercard

 Ultimately, this card has a unique offering.
 While lacking on the rewards frontier, insurance coverage is surprisingly strong for a no-fee card.
 Its unorthodox approach to earning points promotes consistent payments.

-• People who need reminders to make payments: The Capital One Smart Rewards Mastercard is right if you need an added push to make payments.
+• People who need reminders to make payments: The Smart Rewards Mastercard is right if you need an added push to make payments.
 This no-fee card promotes healthy financial habits, rewarding you for payments rather than spending.
-The mindset of keeping a low balance also helps you build a great credit score.
+The mindset of keeping a low balance can also help you build a great credit score.

 • Further insurance coverage sweetens the deal for credit-conscious travellers.